Duilio Arigoni

 Duilio Arigoni (6 December 1928 – 10 June 2020) was a Swiss chemist and Emeritus Professor at ETH Zurich.
 He worked on the biosynthetic pathways of many organic natural substances.

 Birth and education

-Born in Lugano, Switzerland, Arigoni completed his undergraduate studies in chemistry from the ETH Zürich in 1951.
+Born in Lugano, Switzerland, Arigoni completed his undergraduate studies in chemistry at the ETH Zürich in 1951.
 He completed his Ph.D. in Chemistry from the ETH Zurich in 1955.
 His doctoral thesis was “Über konfigurative Beziehungen Steroid- und Terpenverbindungen”.

 Academic career

 After completing his PhD, he became a professor at the ETH Zurich.
 He was also a visiting professor at Harvard University and Cambridge University.
 He worked as a professor at ETH Zurich for over fifty years.

 Research

 Arigoni is known for his research in bio-organic stereochemistry.
 His major contributions are in the stereochemistry of enzyme-catalyzed reactions and in the biosynthesis of terpenes, alkaloids, and enzyme cofactors.
 He has explored the detailed stereochemical pathways by which enzymes convert their substrates into products.
 His strategy of penetrating into the structure of enzyme-substrate interactions by concentrating on the detailed stereochemical fate of isotopic substrate labels, led him to make basic contributions to the mechanism of enzymic reactions requiring coenzyme B12, one of the 'pigments of life'.